Helping Kids Thrive at School

 How to Get Help?

 If you’re experiencing a change in mood or your regular routine, we can help.
-Talk to your school counselor.
+Talk to your school counselor or skill trainer.

 You choose the topics you want to talk about.
 We’ll help you find out what’s getting in the way of your goals and help you overcome those issues.
 We want to help you thrive in and out of school.